Defense attorney: Accused Oklahoma City bomb plot suspect is competent

 An undercover FBI agent posed as a person who could help him with the bombing.

-Court documents say after a final rehearsal of the route, Varnell drove the van by himself to the alley and loading dock of the BancFirst building.
+Court documents say after a final rehearsal of the route, Varnell, 23, drove the van by himself to the alley and loading dock of the BancFirst building.

 “The target himself, Mr. Varnell, would call the bomb through a triggering device in a cell phone that was affixed to the bomb,” said Bujanda.
 “He would call the phone and it would ring, and that’s what would detonate the bomb.”